-When we think of boundaries, you might think of a boundary that separates or divides something.
-Today, I’m talking about healthy boundaries that allow us to protect ourselves and our energy in ALL areas of our life.
+Now I understand the importance of healthy boundaries and how they allow us to protect ourselves and our energy in all areas of our life.
 It’s your way of saying, “I’ll accept this…” and “I won’t accept this…”.
 It’s understanding and knowing your limits.

-Before I understood the importance of boundaries, I really didn’t understand what a healthy boundary meant, let alone applied them to my own life.
-In my twenties, I remember being in a constant state of giving so much of my energy to everyone and anyone that I often felt depleted and drained and really didn’t understand why.
+Before I understood what boundaries were, I didn’t understand what a healthy boundary looked like, let alone apply them to my own life.
+In a previous version of myself, I remember being in a constant state of giving so much of my energy to everyone and anyone.
+I often felt depleted and drained and really didn’t understand why.

-If you’re unsure of how to apply healthy boundaries to your life, take note of some of these simple practices and things you can keep in mind to help protect yourself and your energy.
+If you’re unsure of how to set and apply healthy boundaries to your life, take note of some of these simple practices to consider and questions to reflect on:

 - Boundaries can be applied to ALL areas of your life; not necessarily at work or in your relationships.
-Where do you feel you need to put a boundary or have more boundaries in place?
+Where in your life do you feel you need to put a boundary or have more boundaries in place?

 - What are the boundaries you want to put in place and with who?
 For example, the boundaries you might set at work with your colleagues might look different from those you set with your loved ones and friends.

 - Ask yourself what it is you need?
 Is it more time?
 Energy?
 Power?
 Respect?
 If you feel like there’s something you need more of and not getting, that could be a sign that you may want to create a boundary for yourself where your energy might be leaking or given away.

 - Set your intention before heading into that coffee with your friend, that meeting at work, that conversation with a loved one, etc. Especially in the beginning as you’re just implementing this practice.
 Think about what your intention is ahead of time so you’re going in consciously being mindful of how you want to show up to that experience until it becomes second nature.